mgperez/quarkus/first-service/README.md

 To build the native binary image and make it even smaller, use a Quarkus distroless base image.
 Use the following Dockerfile and put it into src/main/docker/Dockerfile.native.

-Then use the following command to build the native image and run it:
+Then use the following command to build the **native image** and run it:

 [For more info](https://quarkus.io/guides/building-native-image#creating-a-container)

 ```
-# Maven build to produce an executable from inside a container:
-./mvnw package -Pnative -Dnative-image.docker-build=true
+# Creating a container

-mvn package -Pnative -Dquarkus.native.container-build=true
+./mvnw package -Pnative -Dquarkus.native.container-build=true
-docker-compose up --build

 # Execute Docker
-mvn package -Pnative -Dquarkus.native.container-runtime=docker

-# to build in a container it is recommended you add these to your application.properties so you do not need to specify them every time.
-quarkus.native.container-build=true
-quarkus.native.container-runtime=docker
 ```

 Then, if you didn’t delete the generated native executable, you can build the docker image with: